Angelishere1/Angelishere1/README.md

 - 👋 Hi, I’m @Angelishere1
-- 👀 I’m interested in ...codin and auditing
+- 👀 I’m interested in ...codin and smart contract auditing
 - 🌱 I’m currently learning .. coding
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...via Discord